dehowell/codex-vitae/README.md

 I want to solve more problems than I create, clean up more messes than I make.

 Consciousness is immanent in the mind and body.
 There is no separate "soul-stuff" transcendent from the material universe.
-Sense of self is a process enacted continuously.
+Our ongoing sense of personal identity is a continually-enacted process, arising from continuity of memory, intentions, and the simulation of a self-model.

-A human life has no cosmic, unambiguous purpose: we have the opportunity and responsibility to find and make that choice on our own, between ourselves.
-But meaning and choice are constrained by our physical and social environment: the skills we learn and the communities of practice we inhabit shape the possible sources of meaning available to us.
+Human life has no cosmic, unambiguous purpose: we have the opportunity and responsibility to find and make that choice on our own, between ourselves.
+However, meaning and choice are constrained by our physical and social environment.
+The skills we learn and the communities of practice we inhabit shape the possible sources of meaning available to us.

 > I think "do what you love" is useless advice when it comes to making a living.
 I'd recommend looking at what the world needs, thinking about what you have to offer, and working hard to build a skillset so that you can fill that void.
 >
 > -- Austin Kleon

 Humans are the products of evolution, inhabiting an environment that is far from any kind of equilibrium.
-Your instincts are optimized for propagation of genes and no more: for sustainable happiness in life, do not take your impulses as truth.
+Our instincts are optimized for propagation of genes and no more: for sustainable happiness in life, do not take your impulses as truth.
 Instead, be mindful of how small choices accumulate over the long term.

 	1.01^365 = 37.8
 	0.99^365 = 0.03